AdarshSinghal/angular-material-starter-for-heroku/README.md

 # angular-material-starter-for-heroku
+The direct deployment of angular material app in heroku is not possible because the build-pack isn't present.
+So, we've to deploy it as nodejs app.
+This repository make it possible to quick start creating angular material app & deploy that in heroku.
 This app is skeleton for Angular Material App which is easily deployable in heroku.
 All you need to do is just clone this repository &amp; deploy in heroku.

 Follow these simple steps:-